based-robotics/franka-interface/README.md

 # Franka-Interface

+> This branch implements working ROS2 Humble adoption for franka-interface with pixi packaging for maximal reproducibility and ease of installation.

 This is a software package used for controlling and learning skills on the Franka Emika Panda Research Robot Arm.

 Installation Instructions and Robot Setup Instructions are also available here: [https://iamlab-cmu.github.io/franka-interface](https://iamlab-cmu.github.io/franka-interface)